Contents

 Do you have a purchasing policy defined for your company?

 If not, that there is where you should start first.
-That is the first step towards implementing a scalable and effective purchasing process.
+That is the first step towards implementing a scalable and effective purchasing process within your procurement operations.

 We have covered purchasing policy topics in detail.